ardatan/graphql-tools/website/docs/stitch-directives-sdl.md

 1. Include `stitchingDirectivesTypeDefs` in your schema's type definitions string (these define the schema of the directives themselves).
 2. Include a `stitchingDirectivesValidator` in your executable schema (highly recommended).
-3. Setup a query field that returns the schema's raw type definitions string (see the `_sdl` field above).
+3. Setup a query field that returns the schema's raw type definitions string (see the `_sdl` field example above).
 This field is extremely important for exposing the annotated SDL to your stitched gateway.
 Unfortunately, custom directives cannot be obtained through schema introspection.

 ### Gateway setup

-When setting up the stitched gateway, you'll need to do two things:
+When setting up the stitched gateway, you'll need to do two things to bring in [remote schemas](/docs/stitch-combining-schemas#stitching-remote-schemas) properly:

 ```js
 const { stitchSchemas } = require('@graphql-tools/stitch');